 Ongaonga is a village of historic interest which has retained a number of late 19th and early 20th century buildings.
 A brochure for a self-guided walk of the village is available from the museum.

-Access to the museum is free but donations to the Coles Restoration fund are most welcome.
+Access to the museum is $5 for adults, children free.
+Donations to the Coles Restoration fund are also most welcome.